coastalwhite/intro-power-analysis/src/aes/capture.md

 target.disconnect()
 ```

-Now we know the basics of how to setup and interact with the connection between
+Now we know the basics of how to set up and interact with the connection between
 our computer and the [ChipWhisperer] board.

 ### Scripting

 We know some basic commands, so we can actually start scripting.
 We create a
-[Python] file and put the basic commands &mdash; we just learned &mdash; into
+[Python] file, and put the basic commands &mdash; we just learned &mdash; into
 it.

 This is what it will look like.